Conestoga Valley High School: Principals

 Before Conestoga Valley High School was so named, a multitude of principals preceded Michael Thornton.
 At the time that East Lampeter High School was located along Old Philadelphia Pike, from 1928 to 1958, the principals were Charles Ressel, Aaron Breidenstine, Galen Kilhefner, Harry K. Gerlach, Henry Walker, and J. Elias Fritz.
 When East Lampeter High School was moved to Horseshoe Road in 1958 and renamed Conestoga Valley High School, Fritz left the principal position to become the first supervising principal of the district, therefore becoming the first superintendent of Conestoga Valley School District.
 An elementary school in the district is named after him.

-The most recent former principal was Brian Ginter, who served as the high school's assistant principal before moving on to become principal in 2003.
+A recent former principal was Brian Ginter, who served as the high school's assistant principal before moving on to become principal in 2003.
 He remained in that position for five years before accepting a principal position at Warwick High School.

-Michael Thornton previously served as the principal of Tunkhannock Area High School in Tunkhannock, Pennsylvania, and Blue Ridge High School in New Milford, Pennsylvania, before coming to Conestoga Valley High School.
-In 2008, he became this school's principal and is currently serving here.
+Michael Thornton previously served as the principal of Tunkhannock Area High School in Tunkhannock, Pennsylvania, and Blue Ridge High School in New Milford, Pennsylvania, before coming to Conestoga Valley High School in 2008.
+He served as Principal from 2008 until 2020.

+Dr. Matthew Fox became principal in 2024.
+He was previously an Assistant Principal.